 Control Finish Nozzle – Smaller project coverage for thinner materials and leaves a fine finish.
 I used this for the Valspar Cabinet Enamel:

-Please follow the instructions that come with the Wagner Studio Pro Sprayer (click here for the user manual) and adjust while practicing on a piece of cardboard.
+Please follow the instructions that come with the Wagner Sprayer and adjust while practicing on a piece of cardboard.

-NO THINNING WAS REQUIRED ON EITHER PRODUCT I USED.
+NO THINNING WAS REQUIRED ON EITHER THE PAINT OR PRIMER.

-For the iSpray and Primer, I used Max Output (white dial on trigger) and Max Air Power plus a wide spray.
+For the iSpray attachment and Primer, I used Max Output (dial on trigger) and Max Air Power plus a wide spray.

 Valspar Bonding Primer is thick primer so I wanted as much coverage and force as possible.